robcarver17/skipperman/docs/ideas.md

 - create a report of t-shirts and other merch required (CW)
 - create a report of polo shirts required (CW)
 - create a report of RYA logbooks/certficates required (CW)
+- users and passwords (skipper, deputy, instructors)
+- view all linked information for cadet
+- view all linked information for event
+- upload/download all data as zip
+- regular backups on all writes; include roll back function
+- editable user sailing groups

 ### Future / wishlist / nice to have: